jan-bogaerts/mark/src/markdownCode.md

     - create a temp name, set as project name
     - create the cache folder
   - move to (new project file): moves the current project and related files to the new location
-    - split 'new project file' into new-folder and new-project name (no extension)
+    - split 'new project file' into new-folder and new-project name (remove extension .md)
     - move the file project-file (if it exists) to the 'new project file'
     - build the new project config : new-folder + new-project-file + '_config.json'
     - move the configuration file (if it exists) to the new project config location.
-    - create a new cache folder at new-folder + '\cache'
+    - create a new cache folder at new-folder + '\cache', if this folder doesn't already exist
     - move all files from the cache (if it exists) to the new-cache-folder location
     - store the new folder and project name
   - copy (new project file): saves the current project to a new location.
-    - split 'new project file' into new-folder and new-project name (no extension)
+    - split 'new project file' into new-folder and new-project name (remove extension .md)
     - copy the file project-file (if it exists) to the 'new project file'
     - build the new project config : new-folder + new-project-file + '_config.json'
     - copy the configuration file (if it exists) to the new project config location.